This advice from America's first native-born saint can make your 2017 happier and holier

 “Following the star” was a consolation to Elizabeth; she trusted that God would ultimately reveal the truth to her and lead her to where she should go, even when she was confused and discouraged.
 Epiphany, to Elizabeth, always remained a special feast and meaningful event to contemplate.
 As she wrote to her friend Amabilia Filicchi in Italy after reading the Epiphany sermon, “Alas, where is my star? … I seek but God and his church and expect to find my peace in them.”
 And she did.

 Perhaps what made it easier for Elizabeth to always follow the star was the fact that she was constantly looking up.
 She was even fond of saying it: “Look up and be thankful for the good that yet remains.
 Look up at the blue heavens and love him!”

 No doubt “looking up” became a practice Elizabeth had to cultivate in order to overcome discouragement and self-pity.
-She lost her mother at the age of two and by the age of 29 had lost her father and father-in-law (to both of whom she was very close), many dear friends and even her beloved husband.
+She lost her mother at the age of two and by the age of 29 had lost her father and father-in-law (she was very close to both of them), many dear friends, and even her beloved husband.
 (She would go on to lose more close friends, family members and even some of her children before her own death at the age of 47.)
 She went from being a member of a socially upstanding “family of means” to a struggling widow trying to provide for her five children and other dependents.
 She faced epidemics, frightening sea voyages, uncertainties and misunderstandings — all of which could easily have sent her to the brink of despair.

 Pages: 1 2